MilenaLavanchy/elenagjevukaj.github.io/about.md

 permalink: /about/
 published: true
 ---
-I'm a junior web developer with a computer science degree.
+I'm a junior web developer majoring in computer science.

 I have 3 years of experience with WordPress, Joomla, Shopify, Spree Commerce, and other platforms.